Artificial photosynthesis: Food production

 Researchers have achieved controlled growth of diverse foods in the dark via a two-step electrocatalytic process that converts carbon dioxide, electricity, and water into acetate, which is then consumed by food-producing organisms to grow.
 It may become a way to increase energy efficiency of food production and reduce its environmental impacts.
 However, it is unclear if food production mechanisms based on the experimental process are viable and can be scaled.

-Employed research techniques

-Research in artificial photosynthesis is necessarily a multidisciplinary topic, requiring a multitude of different expertise.
-Some techniques employed in making and investigating catalysts and solar cells include: